 Distance & Performance

 I wasn’t really expecting a cheaper ball like this to be very long but I was pretty surprised.

 It pretty much went just as far as any other ball I’ve tested.
 That was the case for every single one of my clubs, so I was happy with that.

 The flight of the ball off the tee was awesome as well.
 I find some balls fly way too high or low and the Cut ball was somewhere in the middle and seemed to be just about perfect.

 With a wedge, it felt pretty good and had a decent amount of stopping power on the green.
 It didn’t have the most spin (I’m not the best at this) but it was respectable.

-My distance control on the greens was also fairly good but it did feel a bit too firm for me.
-I could notice the difference right away compared to what I normally use but it didn’t really impact the performance.
+My distance control on the greens was also fairly good but felt a bit too firm for me.
+I could notice the difference right away compared to what I usually use but it didn’t really impact the performance.

 The one major issue I did have with it was the durability.

 I don’t normally mark up balls quickly but even after a few holes, it was getting knicked up pretty good.
 I’m sure most weekend players won’t want to be ordering new balls every couple of weeks.